Araki language: Current situation

-Araki belongs to the Oceanic branch of Austronesian languages; more precisely, to the group ‘North and Central Vanuatu languages’.

 Phonology

-Araki has a phonological inventory of 16 consonant phonemes and 5 vowels, which are shown in the following two tables:
+Araki has a phonological inventory of 16 consonant phonemes and 5 vowels.

 Consonants

 Araki has 16 consonants which generally appear at the beginning of a syllable, with some exceptions.

 Only fluent speakers of Araki distinguish between the flap [ɾ] and the trill [r]; and only they can distinguish and pronounce the linguolabial consonants.
-'Passive' users of the language replace these consonants either with bilabial consonants or alveolar consonants.
-Although many younger people claim to be able to speak Araki, they are usually passive speakers, and therefore do not use linguolabial consonants.
+Passive users of the language replace these consonants either with bilabial consonants or alveolar consonants.

+Araki is one of the few languages of Vanuatu, and indeed of the world, that has a set of linguolabial consonants.
+It also lacks voiced stops, as well as prenasalised stops, both of which are prevalent in the Oceanic language group.
+Additionally, Araki has an unusually high number of alveolar consonants (particularly notable is the existence of a contrast between the alveolar trill and the alveolar flap).